Taghrid Hamadeh

-Taghrid Hamadeh (تغريد حمادة; born 1 June 1988) is a Lebanese football and futsal player who plays as a defender for Lebanese club BFA.
+Taghrid Hamadeh (تغريد حمادة; born 1 June 1988) is a Lebanese former football and futsal player who played as a defender.

-Hamadeh represented Lebanon internationally in both football and futsal; she is the football national team joint-most capped player alongside Sara Bakri, with 22 games between 2006 and 2015.
+Hamadeh represented Lebanon internationally in both football and futsal; with 22 games between 2006 and 2015, she was the football national team's joint-most capped player, alongside Sara Bakri, before being surpassed by Rana Al Mokdad in 2023.

 Club career

 Hamadeh has played for Zouk Mosbeh's women's futsal team in Lebanon, and for ÓBerytus in the Lebanese Women's Football League during the 2019–20 season, scoring four goals.

 International career

 Hamadeh has been capped for Lebanon at senior level in both football and futsal.
 In football, she represented Lebanon at the 2014 AFC Women's Asian Cup qualification in 2013, playing three games and scoring a goal against Kuwait.

 In futsal, Hamadeh played for Lebanon at the 2012 WAFF Women's Futsal Championship and the 2018 AFC Women's Futsal Championship.